 In instances where airport services that were planned during certain periods exceeded what the airport could accommodate, some services would have to be moved, usually with some economic penalty.
 Over the years, a consensus developed as to which services should be moved, in fairness to all those who were planning to operate during the period.

-The recommended procedures and priorities for such slot adjustments are contained in the IATA Worldwide Slot Guidelines first issued in 1976.
+The recommended procedures and priorities for such slot adjustments are contained in the Worldwide Airport Slot Guidelines.

 Who can attend Slot Conferences?